 - The relation of new materials to existing CALS collections shall be considered.

 - All materials will be judged as a whole rather than on isolated parts or passages.
-Works that depict an aspect of life honestly will not be excluded because of frankness of expression.
+Works that depict an aspect of life honestly will not be excluded because of frankness of expression, or because it is controversial.
+Library materials will not be marked or identified to show approval or disapproval of contents, and no catalogued book or other item will be sequestered, except for the express purpose of protecting it from injury or theft.

 - Unsolicited gifts will be subject to the same selection policies and procedures applied to any materials added to the collection.
-Any materials not added to library collections will be given to the Friends of CALS or to appropriate non-profit organizations.
+Any materials not added to library collections will be given to the Friends of CALS book sale.

 Periodic and continuous evaluation of materials in the collection is a priority of collection development and is considered of equal importance to the acquisition of new materials.
 Systematic and ongoing weeding of library materials is essential in order to assure an active and useful collection and the best use of available space.
 In addition to weeding of print materials, the discontinuation of purchasing and/or housing of older media formats will be considered when demand and availability indicate they are no longer appropriate for the collection.